-When Tanicia Goodwin did the unthinkable, the natural impulse was to understand how this could have happened.
-If you can’t blame a woman who is clearly, deeply mentally ill, you have to blame somebody, right?
-The school officials who didn’t recognize tthe danger at home?
-The judge who returned Goodwin’s son to her custody two years ago?
+WHEN TANICIA Goodwin was accused of the unthinkable — of slashing her 8- and 3-year-old children’s throats, dousing them with lighter fluid, and setting fires beside them — the natural impulse was to wonder how this could have happened.
+If you can’t blame a woman who is deeply mentally ill, you have to blame somebody, right?
+The school officials who didn’t recognize the breadth of the danger at home?
+The judge who returned Goodwin’s son to her custody?
 The lawmakers who didn’t pour more resources into child welfare?